 \subsubsection{Models and Datasets.}

-We conduct the main experiment on a representative model named DLRM\footnote{In this section we use the term DLRM to refer to this particular model, rather than the general deep learning recommendation models in the previous sections.}~\cite{DBLP:journals/corr/abs-1906-00091}, which is popular in both academia and industry.
-Furthermore, we also experiment with two widely-used models WDL~\cite{DBLP:conf/recsys/Cheng0HSCAACCIA16} and DCN~\cite{DBLP:conf/kdd/WangFFW17}.

-We experiment on two public click-through rate (CTR) datasets, Avazu~\cite{avazu} and Criteo~\cite{criteo}, which are widely used in academia and have been employed in benchmarks for recommendation models ~\cite{mlperf,DBLP:conf/cikm/ZhuLYZH21}.
-We also evaluate with a larger commercial CTR dataset Company, which is collected from a recommendation scenario in Tencent Inc. containing ad features (e.g., ID, category).
+We experiment on three popular models: DLRM\footnote{In Section~\ref{sec:exp} we use the term DLRM to refer to this particular model, rather than the general deep learning recommendation models in the previous sections.}~\cite{DBLP:journals/corr/abs-1906-00091}, WDL~\cite{DBLP:conf/recsys/Cheng0HSCAACCIA16}, and DCN~\cite{DBLP:conf/kdd/WangFFW17}.
+We evaluate three click-through rate (CTR) datasets: Avazu~\cite{avazu}, Criteo~\cite{criteo}, and Company, where the former two are widely used in academia and have been employed in recommendation benchmarks~\cite{mlperf,DBLP:conf/cikm/ZhuLYZH21}, and the latter is collected from a recommendation scenario in Tencent containing ad features.
 The statistics of the datasets are listed in Table~\ref{tab:datasets}.

 Feature frequency follows a power law~\cite{DBLP:conf/sigir/ZhangC15,DBLP:journals/corr/abs-2003-07336,DBLP:journals/pvldb/MiaoZSNYTC21,DBLP:conf/sigmod/MiaoSZZNY022,DBLP:conf/asplos/SethiAAKTW22,DBLP:conf/icde/ZhangCYYYZWDXSL22}.
-For example, in Avazu and Criteo, the top 10\% features with the highest frequency account for more than 95\% of the occurrences in samples; on the other hand, for the long-tail part, more than 80\% of the features have less than 5 occurrences.
+For example, in Avazu and Criteo, the top 10\% features with the highest frequency account for more than 95\% of the occurrences in samples, while for the long-tail part, more than 80\% of the features have less than 5 occurrences.
 Compression methods are inspired to allocate different amount of memory to features.